Skip to content

 If I were to rebuild this today using Proven Dude methods, I wouldn’t sell tools.

-I would sell a Corporate Tool System.
+I would build a Corporate Tool System.

 Here’s what that looks like: